 Plymouth State was able to build some momentum, winning balls at the midfield, but Tufts struck again in the 41st minute to double its lead.
 A cross by freshman Calvin Aroh snuck under Mansour's outstretched gloves and into the back of the net to give the Jumbos a 2-0 advantage at the half.

-Senior Tyler Kulcsar gave Tufts some breathing room early in the second half.
-Sophomore Brett Rojas kept a ball in play just outside the six-yard box, then found Kulscar, who extended the lead to three goals.
+Sophomore Gavin Tasker gave Tufts some breathing room early in the second half.
+Sophomore Brett Rojas kept a ball in play just outside the six-yard box, then found Tasker, who extended the lead to three goals.

 Senior Kevin Halliday closed the scoring in the 50th minute when he got past Mansour in a one-on-one.